MTrop/DoomTools/src/main/resources/doommake/README.md

 ...In order to ensure everything has been prepped correctly (some directories or files may need extracting, downloading, or copying).

+To both initialize and build this project and its distributable archive:

+	doommake

 To clean the build folder, type:

 	doommake clean

-To both initialize and build this project and its distributable archive:
+To build a resource WAD suitable for editing your project in the build folder, type:

-	doommake
+	doommake editor